 The College District shall have a published policy for determining faculty teaching loads.
-At least once every three years, the policy for determining faculty teaching loads shall be reviewed by the faculty association and administration representatives.
-Their findings and recommendations shall be presented to the College President and the College Effectiveness Council.
+The policy for determining faculty teaching loads shall be periodically reviewed by the faculty association and administration representatives.
+Their findings and recommendations shall be presented to the College President.